RPVij/catalog_2/README.md

 # ItemCatalog
-Project 4 of Udacity FSND
+Project 4 of Udacity FSND a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.

 ## Sports Catalog
 This project provides a list of Sports within a Players as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own Players.